A - Z Recycling and Waste Guide

 Dry Cleaning Bags & Hangers

 Some dry cleaners will take back bags and hangers for recycling and/or reuse.
 Metal hangers may also be recycled as scrap metal through your regular recycling outlet.
-The clear bags are also accepted at local grocery stores which host "Recycle your grocery bags here" bins.
+The clear bags are also accepted at local grocery stores which host "Recycle your grocery bag" bins.

 Drywall